HTTP-218/Endpoint_Verification/README.md

 ## Troubleshooting

 ### Access Denied
-If it throws an `Access Denied` error, while installing the MSI file, then it's likely you ran the `ps1` file in a non-admin powershell session.

-Even if an error appears, the Helper app usually installs successfully.
-If you run the script again, it will tell you that the app is already installed.
-Proceed with the remaining steps listed above.
+If the summary complains about Chrome or the Helper app not being installed, even though they are, then it's likely you ran the script in Powershell 7, instead of Powershell 5.
+Powershell 7 no longer grabs a list of installed packages though `Get-Package`.

 ### Unknown Errors
-If the script encounters any unexpected errors, check `C:\Windows\Temp\CAA-Tool.log` for a
+If the script encounters any unexpected errors, check `C:\Windows\Temp\CAA-Tool.log`

 ## Attribution